bohrium/constitution/constitution.md

 AND the mentioned models are adequately robust THEN the amendment is a promising step toward my desired, more beautiful judiciary.

-Note that, due to a quirk of my personality, I regard "bipartisan" as far from "nonpartisan", especially when the "bi" refers to a specific party system such as the US's current one.
+Note this personality quirk of mine: I regard "bipartisan" as far from "nonpartisan", especially when the "bi" refers to a specific party system such as the US's current one.
 Parties are extra-constitutional organizations that, though regulated, are in essence private.
 So I find any canonization of parties in law quite ugly.
-Imagine if we amended Congress's enumerated power to establish post offices to explicitly mention Fedex and Amazon!
+Imagine if we amended Congress's enumerated power-to-establish-post-offices by explicitly mentioning Fedex and Amazon!

-I thus dislike ideas such as that popularized by Buttigieg (to mandate 5 "republican" and 5 "democratic" justices on a reformed Supreme Court).
-This preference of mine might be a key way that your and my notions of "fix" diverge.
+I thus dislike ideas such as that popularized by Buttigieg (to mandate 5 "Republican" and 5 "Democratic" justices on a reformed Supreme Court).
+This might be a key way that your and my notions of "fix" diverge.

  TODO: aesthetic sense about "dry, hard wall of consttitution"

 These thoughts guide the design considerations we discuss in the next three sections.

 ## Toward Decisive Designs